ogierpaul/Udacity-Data-Engineer-NanoDegree/p3_datawarehouse_aws_redshift/src/createenv/Readme.md

 1. create a IAM role for the DWH
 2. create a Redshift Cluster with the associate DWH IAM Role
 3. get the cluster properties
-4. open the ports on EC2 for the DWH
+4. open the ports for the current IP on EC2 for the DWH
 5. test connection

 ### Create the tables in Redshift